secwexen/aapp-mart/README.md

 - **AAPP-MART** → predictive, autonomous, and adaptive: forecasts attack paths and executes intelligent multi-agent simulations.

 By combining **AI-Autonomous attack path prediction** with **Multi-Red Team Simulation Engine**, AAPP-MART provides organizations with a forward-looking security posture, not just reactive alerts.

-## Why This Project Exists

-AAPP-MART was created to help security teams anticipate and simulate modern cyber-attacks before damage occurs.
-Unlike traditional tools that detect incidents after they happen, it predicts attacker behavior and models potential attack paths proactively.

 ## Installation